Center Units and Directors

 The Education and Dissemination Unit provides the most current information related to mental health disorders and evidenced-based practices, especially as pertaining to severe mental illnesses.
 The goals of the unit are: 1) to disseminate the latest evidence-based practices and peer-reviewed mental health research to Veterans, family members and clinicians, 2) to address the education needs of VA clinicians in VISN 22, and 3) to support the VA Office of Mental Health in the national implementation of evidence-based practices.

-The Health Services Unit conducts a program of research, education, and clinical care to improve outcomes of individuals with psychotic disorders.
+The Health Services Unit (HSU) conducts a program of research, quality improvement, education, and clinical care to improve health care access and outcomes of Veterans with serious mental illness.
 The HSU focuses on improving our understanding of problems with the quality of care and disparities in care, and on developing, implementing and evaluating interventions to improve the quality of care and functional outcomes.
-Projects partner with policy makers, clinicians, and individuals with mental illness, make use of informatics technology, and draw on results from implementation science to improve care.
+Projects partner with policy makers, clinicians, and individuals with mental illness, make use of informatics technology, and draw on implementation approaches to improve care for this vulnerable population.

 The Neuropsychopharmacology Unit focuses on developing parallel behavioral paradigms in animals and humans for use in psychiatric drug discovery.
 We use behavioral measures and psychopharmacological manipulations in rodents and humans to examine the roles of neurotransmitters in behavior, to develop animal models of human drug effects, and to explore information-processing and cognitive deficits in psychiatric disorders.
 The goals of the unit include: (1) developing behavioral tasks in rodents relevant to cognitive, social, affective, and information processing deficits in serious mental illness; (2) advancing translational measures of EEG for use in rodents and humans during task performance; (3) understanding molecular mechanisms underlying severe mental illness using mouse models;(4) exploring the contribution of environmental risk factors to psychiatric illness and the implications for intervention; and (5) investigating novel therapeutics for serious mental illness in preclinical models.